Online, Tuesday 29 June 2021, 7-8.30pm (BST)

 Marion Coutts’ award-winning memoir The Iceberg was written in response to the diagnosis, illness and death of her husband, the art critic, Tom Lubbock, who died of a brain tumour in January 2011.
 The tumour was located in the area controlling speech and language and would eventually rob him of the ability to speak.
 In short bursts of beautifully textured prose, fury, selfishness, grief, indignity and impotence are brought to light.
 Yet out of this comes a rare story about belonging and a celebration of the ‘adventure of being and dying’.

-This event is part of the 2021 Critical Poetics Summer School, organised by the Critical Poetics Research Group at Nottingham Trent University in partnership with Nottingham Contemporary and Curated & Created at NTU, with broadcast technical support by Metronome.
+This event was part of the 2021 Critical Poetics Summer School, organised by the Critical Poetics Research Group at Nottingham Trent University in partnership with Nottingham Contemporary and Curated & Created at NTU, with broadcast technical support by Metronome.

 Marion Coutts is an artist and writer.
 Her work has been exhibited widely nationally and internationally, including solo shows at Bluecoat Gallery, Liverpool, Chisenhale Gallery, London, Yorkshire Sculpture Park and Foksal Gallery, Warsaw.
 She has held fellowships at Tate Liverpool and Kettle’s Yard, Cambridge and was a Rome Scholar at the British School at Rome.
 Her first book, The Iceberg won the Wellcome Book Prize in 2015.
 It was shortlisted for the Costa Book Award, the Samuel Johnson Prize and was a finalist in the US National Book Critics Circle Awards, 2017.
 In 2018 she was the recipient of The Islands Arts Writing Residency, Fogo Island, Canada.
 A new publication, Pluton, will come out with Art Metropole, Toronto in 2021.
 She is a Reader in Art at Goldsmiths College, University of London.